-- 8.1.
-(1) The net annual income of a bequest by J. Burtt Davy, MA, D.Phil., University College (for the foundation of a scholarship, to be called the Burtt Davy Research Scholarship, for research in 'Taxonomic Botany and/or Tropical Plant Ecology preferably in connection with Tropical Forestry at the Herbaria of the Department of Botany and of the Imperial Forestry Institute, University of Oxford') after payment of any necessary expenses shall be devoted to the maintenance of a Burtt Davy Research Scholarship. - (2) The scholarship shall be awarded from time to time to any postgraduate student who is registered for a postgraduate degree at the University and who undertakes to carry out research into Taxonomy and Ecology or into the use of biochemical, microscopical, genetical, or such other methods for the classification of plants as may be approved by the Sherardian Professor of Botany and the Director of the Forestry Institute ('the awarders'), on condition that such part of the value of the scholarship as the awarders shall determine may be paid by way of reimbursement of travel, exploration, and other expenses incidental to the scholar's research. - 8.2.
-The scholarship shall be placed under the general supervision of the Life and Environmental Sciences Board. - 8.3.
-Scholars shall be selected jointly by the awarders, who shall determine the value and tenure of the scholarship (on condition that the tenure of any one holder shall not in any case exceed three years) and any other terms of award not inconsistent with this Part. - 8.4.
-The awarders shall on the occasion of each award report to the Life and Environmental Sciences Board the name of the scholar, the value and tenure of the scholarship, and the subject of his or her research. - 8.5.
+8.1.
+(1) The net annual income of a bequest by J. Burtt Davy, MA, D.Phil., University College (for the foundation of a scholarship, to be called the Burtt Davy Research Scholarship, for research in 'Taxonomic Botany and/or Tropical Plant Ecology preferably in connection with Tropical Forestry at the Herbaria of the Department of Plant Sciences, University of Oxford') after payment of any necessary expenses shall be devoted to the maintenance of a Burtt Davy Research Scholarship.

+(2) The scholarship shall be awarded from time to time to any postgraduate student who is registered for a postgraduate degree at the University and who undertakes to carry out research into Taxonomy and Ecology or into the use of biochemical, microscopical, genetical, or such other methods for the classification of plants as may be approved by the Sherardian Professor of Botany and the Sibthorpian Professor of Plant Sciences ('the awarders'), on condition that such part of the value of the scholarship as the awarders shall determine may be paid by way of reimbursement of travel, exploration, and other expenses incidental to the scholar's research.

+8.2.
+The scholarship shall be placed under the general supervision of the Mathematical, Physical and Life Sciences Board.

+8.3.
+Scholars shall be selected jointly by the awarders, who shall determine the value and tenure of the scholarship (on condition that the tenure of any one holder shall not in any case exceed three years) and any other terms of award not inconsistent with this Part.

+8.4.
+The awarders shall on the occasion of each award report to the Mathematical, Physical and Life Sciences Board the name of the scholar, the value and tenure of the scholarship, and the subject of his or her research.

+8.5.
 Congregation may from time to time amend this Part so long as the main object of the bequest, as defined in section 8.1 (1) above, is always kept in view.